How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 In the beginning, you’ll wear many hats and do a ton of the work yourself, but as your business grows, you’ll need to find ways to delegate.

-Even though it can be an extra expense, hiring help at the right time will help your business thrive.
+Even though it can be an extra expense, hiring at the right time will help your business thrive.

 And just to drive the point home, picture this scenario:

-Imagine you’ve got a dropshipping business that just hit the $2-3 million revenue mark, and you’re still the only one running the show.
+Imagine you’ve got a dropshipping business that just hit the $1-2 million revenue mark, and you’re still the only one running the show.

 You’ll find yourself shackled to the phone, answering customer questions.
 Your business would become a burden, rather than setting you free and allowing you to do what you want with your time.